-2. Surveys of firms include the Provincial Competitiveness Index (PCI) survey (annually since 2005), the World Bank's Enterprise Survey (2009), the University of Copenhagen and CIEM panel survey of SMEs (2005, 2007, 2009) and the Integrity and Transparency in Business Initiative survey of firms (2011).
+^{2.} Surveys of firms include the Provincial Competitiveness Index (PCI) survey (annually since 2005), the World Bank's Enterprise Survey (2009), the University of Copenhagen and CIEM panel survey of SMEs (2005, 2007, 2009) and the Integrity and Transparency in Business Initiative survey of firms (2011).
 Surveys of citizens include the Governance Module attached to the VHLSS (2008), the Global Corruption Barometer carried out by Transparency International (2011), and the Vietnam Provincial Governance and Public Administration Performance Index (PAPI) (2011-2).
-Sector specific studies include those carried out by Towards Transparency on health (2011) and youth (2011), and those commissioned the Government Inspectorate with support from UNDP on education, land, and health care.
-Related aspects of governance, such as access to information have also been the subject of surveys, for example in the study supported by the World Bank on transparency of land related documents.
+Sector specific studies include those carried out by Towards Transparency on health (2011) and youth (2011), and those commissioned the Governance, such as access to information have also been the subject of surveys, for example in the study supported by the World Bank on transparency of land related documents.